Arshitha/100-days-of-code/log.md

 **Today's Goal**: Write an article on Medium about 40th day of 100 days of code.
 Start off with data science tutorials on Udemy.
 4 lectures, 9, 10, 11 and 13 with summary updated on GitHub.

+**Today's Progress**: Finished the lectures and added brief notes within the code itself.
+Didn't write the article on Medium.

+**Thoughts**: That was good progress specially after having a gruelling day at college.

+### Day 41: March 29th, 2018

+**Today's Goal**: 2 lectures 14 and 15 with summary updated on GitHub.

 **Today's Progress**:

 **Thoughts**: